ChrisHutchinson1982/CV/README.md

 I thrive when working within a team on a shared goal and am always on hand to support others to ensure everyone is getting the most out of the experience.

 - While at HSBC, I collaborated with operations and data specialists to automate the departments global reporting infrastructure.
-Working as a successful team to overcome technical challenges, we developed an easy-to-use tool that identified areas of opportunity contributing to a 7% improvement in departments Customer Service results.
+Working as a successful team to overcome technical challenges, we developed an easy-to-use tool that identified areas of opportunity contributing to a 7% improvement in Customer Service results.

 - Adopting a nurturing leadership approach when managing a team based in India, I proudly oversaw a high proportion of the team in gaining promotions at HSBC.

-- On the Software Development bootcamp, when working as part of an agile team in group projects or during the more formal learning weeks, I was able to hone my pair programming skills.
-It was great tackling a problem together especially when you were trying something new or more complex.
-If someone in the cohort needed some support, I made sure I was available to help them get through their blocker.
+- On the Software Development bootcamp, when working as part of an agile team in group projects or during the more formal learning weeks, if someone in the cohort needed some support, I made sure I was available to help them get through their blocker.

 ### **Fast and Independent Learner**

 In my previous career within Financial Services, I became an expert in a variety of tools such as MS Excel, MS Access and MS Sharepoint through self learning.
-I used these technologies to implement Global Quality Assurance and Coaching Reporting infrastructure which helped to shape a robust risk control and governance framework, highlighting regulatory/conduct risks and pinpointing coaching activity for employees to drive superior interactions with the customer.
+I used these technologies to implement a Global Quality Assurance and Coaching Reporting framework which helped pinpoint coaching activity for employees to drive superior interactions with the customer.

 The pace of learning during the Bootcamp was intense but I relished the process.
 I was able to pick up a second language, Javascript, in a few days and tault myself how to develop features using the MERN stack on the [**Acebook**](https://github.com/ChrisHutchinson1982/acebook-mern-priceless) and [**Ecoliday**](https://github.com/ChrisHutchinson1982/Ecoliday) projects.

 Now that I have graduated from Makers, I am eager to learn as much as possible so that I keep growing as a developer.
 I am excited to work on new challenges, gain new knowledge and use my existing skills to enhance my future projects.

 ## Education

----

 ### Makers Academy (Oct-2022 to Feb-2023)